turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 We can see from the print statements that the `@food` array of refrigerator_1 is now populated with "apples".

 **TRY IT**: With your pair, create a new method for your Class.
 This method should change one of your Class's attributes.

+#### Check for Understanding
+* What is an attribute?
+How can we recognize an attribute?
+* What is a method?
+How do we write methods?
+* What are parameters?
+How do we add parameters to methods?
+* What is a return value?
+How do you know what the return value of a method is?
+Do all methods have return values?

 ## Pair Work